UMass-Rescue/RescueBox/RescueBox-Desktop/README.md

 ## Step 1: Download the Latest Release

-Get the latest release of the binary for your operating system (Windows, macOS and Linux) from the [release page](https://github.com/UMass-Rescue/RescueBox-Desktop/releases).
-For Linux, see [Additional Instructions for Linux](#additional-instructions-for-linux).
+Get the latest release of the binary for your operating system (Windows) from the [source](https://github.com/UMass-Rescue/RescueBox/tree/main/RescueBox-Desktop).

-## Step 2: Start a Flask-ML Compliant Model
+## Step 2: Start a Fastapi Compliant Model

-Download and install one of the [Flask-ML compliant models](https://umass-rescue.github.io/Flask-ML/materials/guides/examples), or [write your own!](https://umass-rescue.github.io/Flask-ML/materials/guides/getting-started)
+Download and run the [Fastapi](https://github.com/UMass-Rescue/RescueBox/wiki/Onboarding) model server.

-Run the model application, which should provide you with a URL to register with RBox.
+Run the model application server, which should provide you with a URL to RBox.

 ## Step 3: Using the App